 How We Raise Our Beef?

 Our cattle roam through woods and pastured fields.
 Their diet is mostly pasture, grass silage and hay.
-We supplement with minerals, our own produce & a locally milled natural grain.
+We supplement with minerals, our own produce & brewers grain that we get from local breweries.
 Grass in the form of hay, silage & pasture is available to them at all times from calf until their final day on our farm.
-Cows have tough four chamber stomachs which enable them to digest grasses, however they also have a well developed sense of taste.
-We supplement our cattle with a natural locally milled grain when pasture & hay growing conditions are not perfect due to our unpredictable New England weather.
+Cows have tough four chamber stomachs which enable them to not only digest grasses but other forage crops.
+They also have a well developed sense of taste and enjoy eating various types of forage.
+We supplement our cattle with a locally sourced brewers grain when pasture & hay growing conditions are not perfect due to our unpredictable New England weather.
 This provides our animals with a balanced diet even if optimal growing conditions for their feed are not on our side from one year to the next.

-All our cattle’s hay and silage is produced by our farm from our own fields and their grains comes from a local mill where they are ground fresh with no added chemicals or additives.
+All our cattle’s hay and silage is produced by our farm from our own fields and their grain comes from a local brewery.
 We never buy in hay from other regions it is all local and produced by us.
 Our fields & pastures are herbicide, fungicide and pesticide free.
 The hay fields are fertilized with compost we make from all our own animals on the farm.
 Cattle are rotated through different areas which prevents build-up of bacteria & diseases.
 This allows us to use no antibiotics or hormones ever.

 Our objective is to have healthy animals who are nourished with locally sourced food to not only sustain us & our customers both nutritionally and financially with fresh local beef but to sustain the environment as well.